 The Board of County Commissioners created the YEA!
 Awards in 2010 to recognize Hillsborough County students for making a difference in their community.
 The award recipients show initiative, innovation, and commitment to themselves and others, while pursuing excellence in a leadership capacity.
 This can be demonstrated in academics, community service, athletics, performing arts, conservation, or other areas.
-The Board of County Commissioners (BOCC) presents the awards at a Board meeting each spring.

 All students who live in Hillsborough County are eligible for the YEA!
 Awards, whether they attend public or private schools, or are home-schooled.
 The Hillsborough County Commission on the Status of Women reviews the nominations and selects six winners, three from high school and three from middle school, in one of three categories:

-2022 Award Winners
+2023 Award Winners

-The Board of County Commissioners presented the 2022 Youth Excellence and Achievement Awards (YEA!
+The Board of County Commissioners presented the 2023 Youth Excellence and Achievement Awards (YEA!
 Awards) to these six outstanding young people:

 Success Despite Difficult Odds

-- Brenna McGuire, Tinker Middle School
+- Gavin Shreeve, Randall Middle School